The Bayesian Origin of the Probability Weighting Function in Human Representation of Probabilities: Background and Relevant Work

-\section{Background and Relevant work}
+\section{Background and Relevant Work}

-A large body of work in economics and psychology models probability distortion with parametric forms of the probability weighting function.
-Classical examples include the inverse-S shaped forms in Prospect Theory \citep{tversky1992advances}, the Prelec function \citep{prelec1998probability}, and the Linear-in-Log-Odds (LILO) model \citep{ZM2012}, which assumes that under the log-odds transform, the perceived probability $\widehat{p}$ is linear in the true probability $p$ ($\gamma,\beta$ are free parameters):
+Existing accounts of probability distortion fall into two broad families.
+The first formalizes the inverse-S pattern through a deterministic parametric function, $w(p)$.
+The second treats it as a consequence of noisy internal encoding.
+Within each family, models differ substantially in their commitments and in the data they have been validated against.
+We review both, with particular attention to the Bounded Log-Odds (BLO) model, which is the most quantitatively successful account to date and the principal benchmark in our empirical comparisons.

-These models successfully capture behavioral regularities such as overweighting of small probabilities and underweighting of large ones.
-However, they remain primarily descriptive.
+A body of work in economics and psychology models probability distortion with parametric forms of the probability weighting function.
+Classical examples include the inverse-S shaped forms in Prospect Theory \citep{tversky1992advances}, the Prelec function \citep{prelec1998probability}, and the Linear-in-Log-Odds (LILO) model \citep{ZM2012}.
+As an illustration, the LILO model assumes that under the log-odds transform, the perceived probability $\widehat{p}$ is linear in the true probability $p$.
+These models successfully capture behavioral regularities such as overweighting of small probabilities and underweighting of large ones, but they are primarily descriptive.
+The question of where this shape comes from has motivated a second line of work.

-More recent work has shifted focus from deterministic transformations to the idea that probabilities are encoded imprecisely in the brain.
-Under this view, distortions arise as systematic consequences of noisy internal representations.
-Several mechanisms have been proposed.
-Regression-based accounts emphasize biases away from the boundaries of the probability scale \citep{fennell2012uncertainty, bedi2025probability}.
-Log-odds based approaches assume that internal representations of probability are approximately linear in log-odds space \citep{khaw2021cognitive, Khaw2022StateDependent}.
-Other recent work highlights efficient-coding accounts \citep{frydman2023source} and optimal inference under noisy encodings \citep{juechems2021optimal,enke2023cognitive}.
-Together, these models provide potential explanatory foundations for probability weighting, but they diverge in their specific assumptions.
+A second line of work focuses on the idea that probabilities are encoded imprecisely in the brain, with distortion arising as a systematic consequence of noisy internal representations.
+Within this view, accounts diverge on where the noise enters and what structure the encoding has.
+Regression-based accounts locate the bias at the response stage, attributing distortion to regression away from the scale boundaries while leaving encoding itself unbiased \citep{fennell2012uncertainty,bedi2025probability}.
+Log-odds based accounts locate the bias at the encoding stage, assuming that internal representations are approximately linear in log-odds space \citep{khaw2021cognitive,Khaw2022StateDependent}.
+Efficient-coding accounts further constrain the encoding to match the prior distribution of probabilities in the environment \citep{frydman2023source}, while related work has examined optimal inference under noisy encoding more broadly \citep{juechems2021optimal,enke2023cognitive}.
+These models have only been evaluated against limited behavioral data, and their differing predictions have not been compared on common ground, either theoretically or empirically.